Jbleezy/BO2-Reimagined/README.md

 * Perk bottle dig spots: increased number of rounds for next dig spot to spawn from 1 to 4
 * Quest: added "Benn - The Divider" song
 * Quest (ascend from darkness step): staffs can be placed at any staff holder
-* Quest (ascend from darkness step): three robots always active during step
+* Quest (ascend from darkness step): 3 robots are always active during step
 * Quest (ascend from darkness step): fixed an issue where staffs were able to be picked up at their build location when placed in the staff holders
 * Quest (rain fire step): button no longer deactivates after activating
 * Quest (raise hell step): all staffs must be fully charged for souls to be collected